sanikajayava/SignSpeak_App_main/CONFIGURATION.md

 # ⚙️ CONFIGURATION GUIDE
-## ESI Project: Real-Time Sign Language Recognition System
+## EIS Project: Real-Time Sign Language Recognition System

 This guide explains all configurable parameters in the system.